Platonic love: Tragedy and comedy

 Plato's Symposium defines two extremes in the process of platonic love; the entirely carnal and the entirely ethereal.
 These two extremes of love are seen by the Greeks in terms of tragedy and comedy.
 According to Diotima in her discussion with Socrates, for anyone to achieve the final rung in the Ladder of Love, they would essentially transcend the body and rise to immortality—gaining direct access to Being.
 Such a form of love is impossible for a mortal to achieve.

-What Plato describes as "pregnancy of the body" is entirely carnal and seeks pleasure and beauty in bodily form only.
-This is the type of love, that, according to Socrates, is practiced by animals."Now, if both these portraits of love, the tragic and the comic, are exaggerations, then we could say that the genuine portrayal of Platonic love is the one that lies between them.
-The love described as the one practiced by those who are pregnant according to the soul, who partake of both the realm of beings and the realm of Being, who grasp Being indirectly, through the mediation of beings, would be a love that Socrates could practice."